Last updated on March 6, 2026

 Crucible of Worlds | Illustration by Ralph Horsley

-Wizards has also said that these products will be more widely available than Secret Lairs.
-Basically, you should be able to buy products from this brand anywhere you could find booster packs.
+Wizards wants these to be more widely available for purchase than Secret Lairs.
+Basically, you should be able to buy Universes Beyond products anywhere you can find Magic's booster packs.

 The cards in the Universes Beyond products vary from new cards to reprints to functional reprints.
-This means that you shouldn’t expect what happened with the Ikoria Godzilla cards, though it seems that it hasn’t been completely discarded as an option yet.
-These cards will also have a distinct frame and a specific holofoil stamp that’ll set them apart from the cards that are canon to the Magic multiverse.
-This is what the holofoil stamp will look like:
+This means that you should expect more than what happened with the Ikoria Godzilla cards.
+The Universes Beyond cards from Spider-Man and forward, use a frame that mixes right in with in-universe Magic cards.
+Universes Beyond cards from The Walking Dead up through Final Fantasy have a distinct frame and a specific inverted triangle holofoil stamp that set them apart from the cards that are canon to the Magic multiverse.
+This is what the holofoil stamp looks like:

 Universes Beyond Holofoil